 In High School

-Some vocational training is found in the form of high school CTE programs that include academic study as well as a variety of courses and work experiences designed to introduce students to trades ranging from construction, business and health services to art and design, agriculture and information technology.
+Some vocational training is found in the form of high school CTE programs that include academic study as well as a variety of courses and work experiences designed to introduce students to a variety of trades, including:

 This form of education can be offered at high school campuses or separate vocational training centers.
 The ultimate goal of these programs is to prepare students for the job field and help them complete their high school education.